jkonowitch/typesafe-class-serializer/README.md

 ```

 ## Testing

-The library's functionality is thoroughly tested using unit tests, ensuring that serialization, deserialization, and validations work as expected.
+The library's functionality is thoroughly tested using unit tests.
+Please review them [here]() to see all of this functionality in action.